sdv-dev/RDT/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. If it does not exist, open an Issue in Github and describe the Transformer that will be added,
-   including the data type that it handles and how it will handle it.
+   including the sdtype that it handles and how it will handle it.
 2. Create and clone a fork of the RDT repository.
 3. Create a branch in this repository using the naming convention
    issue-[issue-number]-[transformer-name] (eg. issue-123-address-transformer).